 Thank you to family history research site Crestleaf for contributing this guest post.
-When you’re done reading this post, check out their request for love stories for a special Valentine’s Day feature here.

 Ahh, Valentine’s Day.
 Depending on your current relationship status, the season of courtly love can either conjure up warm and fuzzy feelings, or make you want to forget the day exists!